syncfusion-content/winui-docs/winui/Cartesian-Charts/DataLabels.md

 ![Label template in WinUI Cartesian chart](DataMarkers_images/datamarker_labeltemplate.png)

-## Label Format
+## Label format

-[Format]() property allows to provide formatting for the labels.

-The following code example demonstrates the y value having three decimal digits.
+The Format property can be used to format the data labels.
+The following code example demonstrates the how to format data labels with three decimal digits.

 {% tabs %}